BrandonClapp/moz-domain-checker/README.md

 **Why?**

-Useful for finding expired domain name that have already been previously promoted and have built reputations and search engine results.
-I find the existing free tools lacking, limited, and requiring too much manual intervention.
+Useful for finding expired domain names that have already been previously promoted, and have built reputations and search engine results.
+I find the existing free tools online lacking, limited, and requiring too much manual intervention.
 Also, paid tools are absurdly expensive.

 **Requirements**
 - Python 3